LandRegistry/infrastructure-puppet-cdk/README.md

-infrastructure-puppet-cdk
+infrastructure-puppet-devkit
 =============================

-This is the landregistry-coredevelopmentkit Puppet module.
+This is the LandRegistry-devkit Puppet module.
 It provides a basic multi-language development environment.

 #### Version Control